How friends and lovers improve your summer garden colour

 More about Liz Bradley’s paintings

 Liz Bradley’s vibrant watercolours are painted on thick creamy paper, and the colours are built up slowly.
 So they have a depth and intensity that is unusual in watercolours.
 She has been an artist all her life, but is self-taught.
-They’re available from Liz Bradley online or from Creek Creative Galleries in Faversham during the Floribunda exhibition.
+They’re available from Liz Bradley online or from Creek Creative Galleries.

 Pin to remember summer garden colour tips